keeganl/prospector/README.md

 <img src="./images/result of logistic regression.png" />

 At the time of submitting the report I started testing the model and that involves grabbing some metadata for movies that were not in the dataset and running them against the model.

+<strong>Update - Braeden - 03/22/21</strong>

+After cleaning the data, reIDing what was needed, and getting back the corrected readable model, I started to translate the results of the Matrix Factorization for use by XGBoost.

+Due to some complexities discovered within XGBoost, a lot of processing has had to be done and some still has to be done before building the model.

+Up until now I have edited the results I received from the readable model using resultsMetaCombine.py to add the necessary metadata for each rating given in the results.

+After successfully appending the metadata, in order for the binary:logistic regression to be performed, I need to encode all columns before proceeding.
+This can be done somewhat easily with one hot encoding through Sci-kit but I ran into an issue with the lists of genres contained within the metadata for each film.

+This led me to writing cleanGenres.py so that I could parse the complex arrays and simplify them for easier processing later.
+The resulting CSV from this script is then fed to another script I've written named appendingGenres.py which collects all possible genres, adds the necessary column for it to the dataframe and marks it 1 or 0 depending on its presence in the genre list for the current film.
+This results with a dataset that can use hot one encoding for the majority of the characteristics, such as userID and movieID, but it also contains the binary result columns for all genres for later encoding purposes.

+At this moment the binary:logistic regression model should be completed soon, but the delays with processing the data as well as understanding ambiguity within the paper regarding the work to be done and libraries has delayed me more than previously hoped.